Birthdays, anniversaries, weddings, baby showers, and graduations, cakes are an integral part of how we celebrate the milestones in our lives.

 A Starry Lane cake is the perfect way to include all of your guests and still celebrate in style!

-All basic cake orders should be placed 2 days in advance.
+All basic cake orders can be placed for next day pickup or delivery.
 All other cake orders should be placed 1 week in advance.
 Call us at (619) 328-0500 to order your cake!

 Basic Cake Pricing

 Basic cakes are classically decorated with either a message, flowers, or both.